JarbasHiveMind/ovos-hivemind-pipeline-plugin/README.md

 # HiveMind Fallback Skill

-When in doubt, ask a smarter OVOS install, powered by [HiveMind Solver](https://github.com/JarbasHiveMind/ovos-solver-hivemind-plugin).
+When in doubt, ask a smarter OVOS install

 > NOTE: this repository eventually will be converted from a FallbackSkill into a pipeline plugin